yandthj/HPC/docs/Documentation/Applications/vasp.md

 ## VASP on Kestrel

 ??? note "Performance Note"
-    As part of the Computational Sciences Tutorial Series, NREL's Computational Sciences Center hosted "Fast and Efficient VASP: Accelerating and Optimizing    Workflows on CPUs and GPUs."
+    As part of the Computational Sciences Tutorial Series, NLR's Computational Sciences Center hosted "Fast and Efficient VASP: Accelerating and Optimizing    Workflows on CPUs and GPUs."
 The tutorial provides performance recommendations for Kestrel, including guidance on when it is more efficient to run calculations on GPUs (for example, hybrid calculations or larger GGA calculations with more than ~200 atoms).
 Please see this link to access [a copy of our presentation](https://nrel.sharepoint.com/:b:/r/sites/ComputationalSciencesTutorials/Shared%20Documents/HPC%20User%20Community/Slides/6%20-%20Applications%20of%20HPC/Fast,%20Efficient%20VASP%20-%20Accelerating%20and%20Optimizing%20Workflows%20on%20GPUs%20and%20CPUs.pdf?csf=1&web=1&e=69hKjB).

 ### Running Using Modules